About This Chapter

 1. Homer of Ancient Greece: Mythology & Poetry

 This lesson will look at the famous Greek poet named Homer.
-We'll look at his work, the context he wrote in, and what scholars believe about him today.
+We'll look at his work, the context in which he wrote it, and the things that scholars believe about him today.

 2. When Was The Odyssey Written? - Homer's Ancient Greece